 Alternatively you may appeal to the Land and Environment Court within 6 months of the date of the original notice.
-Section 97 of the Environmental Planning and Assessment Act 1979 provides further information on your Appeal rights.
+Division 8.3 of the Environmental Planning and Assessment Act 1979 provides further information on your Appeal rights.
 Prior to considering this option it is advisable to obtain advice legal advice.
 The Land and Environment Court website provides further information in relation to the appeal process.

 Page ID: 64848